verrgod/ID-Assignment-2/README.md

       * With this implementation I tried to use the user's current location as the starting location, but I was not able to fix this problem and also would not know how to display "Use current location" as a pop up on the search bar.

     * Modal form scroll bar - the email pop up form on the homepage is not supposed to have a scrollbar, because with it the page will look very weird.
 It was an interesting bug but I managed to fix it by adjusting the maximum width both for the webpage as well as for @media screen and (max-wdith: 576px), removing the scrollbar when the modal pop up form appears.

+# Deployment
+  * Page deployed here - PAGE LINK HERE
+  * The deployed version here on GitHub and the development version is actually the same.
+I have been using the same API key since I started working on this project, and have always pushed commits to the same branch.
+Running my code locally can be done in two ways: opening the folder via a source-code editor such as Visual Studio Code, or simply by just opening any of the .html files in the folder.
+  * Downloading this website locally:
+    * Register for an account on GitHub and clone the project.
+    * Then simply download the code and open the website via a source-code editor or clicking on the .html files.

 # Credits
   * Content